 But the other side of that coin shows vocals in a less-than-perfect light, and it can take some getting used to.
 That being said, after a few hours of listening to the Nightingale, my ears did become accustomed to the unique sound – and I was left feeling pretty satisfied, too.
 As mentioned earlier in this article, the Nightingale offers a unique sound, and one that requires some ear-and-brain adjustment.
 But the result is a truly interesting sound you just won’t get anywhere else.

-If you want that classic dynamic-driver sound with good lows, okay mids, and really rolled off highs, the Campfire Andromeda (at $1099) may provide a viable alternative to the Nightingale.
-While lacking the staggering fidelity found in AAW’s new earphone, the Andromeda remains a crowd-pleaser for plenty in the audiophile crowd.
+If you want that classic dynamic sound with good lows, okay mids, and really rolled off highs, the Campfire Andromeda (at $1099) may provide a viable alternative to the Nightingale.
+While lacking the staggering fidelity found in AAW’s new earphone, the Andromeda remains a crowd-pleaser for plenty in the audiophile world.

 For those who want less emphasis on the lows and more in the midrange, the Shure SE846 (at $999) offers another alternative.
 This earphone handles vocal work a little better, but may fall flat when compared to the Nightgale and its intoxicating flood of tonal fidelity.